KPV

 Does KPV cause skin pigmentation like α-MSH?

-Is KPV active orally?
+Is KPV active orally without encapsulation?

 What endpoints are common in KPV colitis studies?